top of page

 The employment impact of AI is not evenly distributed.

-Morgan Stanley’s workforce impact analysis highlights sharp regional divergence.
+Morgan Stanley's workforce impact analysis highlights sharp regional divergence.
 The United States remains a short-term outlier, still showing modest net job growth as hiring temporarily exceeds automation.
-Europe, by contrast, is already experiencing deeper and more sustained workforce contraction.
+Europe, by contrast, is already experiencing deeper and more sustained workforce contraction — with the UK seeing 8% net job losses, higher than any other country surveyed.

 Even so, the warning is clear: the AI efficiency paradox is already altering employment outcomes faster than many forecasts anticipated.